wikimedia/mediawiki-extensions-VueTest/README.md

 # Mediawiki Vue.js Sandbox

-This dummy extension template is intended to demonstrate how Vue.js can be used within a MediaWiki envirionment.
+This dummy extension template is intended to demonstrate how Vue.js can be used within a MediaWiki environment.
 It is based on the Boilerplate extension.

 ## Installation